amateur80lvl/blog/20240726-securing-home-network.md

 For example, veth321 is an interface number 2 paired with veth320 in container 3

-Router structure is quite simple:
+Router structure is pretty simple:
 ```
                       Untrusted LAN
                       192.168.0.0/24